 Cheaper places with access to the beach

-When you want to have access to the beach you’ll have to make a concession on the caldera view.
+When you want to have access to the beach you’ll have to concede the caldera view.
 However, that comes with many advantages, and since the island is not that big you won’t have to travel far for a stunning view.

 Especially since we visited in August (I would recommend avoiding that when you can), we chose to stay in one of these more affordable locations and we loved it!
 We would even consider going back for a long weekend and still staying in Kamari.